-To reward landlords for investing in energy efficient properties a few specialist lenders offer reduced rates for green buy to let mortgages.
+Another type of buy to let mortgage that is becoming increasingly popular are green mortgages.
+In order to reward landlords for investing in energy efficient properties a few specialist lenders offer reduced rates and special terms on specific green buy to let mortgages.

 If you own and rent out more than four properties consider switching to a portfolio mortgage.
 Essentially, this type of mortgage bundles single mortgages under one umbrella, with one lender, one average mortgage rate and one single monthly payment.
 To make a portfolio mortgage worthwhile financially, the minimum recommended value of a portfolio is £500,000.